oldschoolgg/obdocs/FAQ.md

 ##### Will X be added to the bot?
 I plan on adding all skills, minigames and bosses from OSRS to the bot.
 Anything that can reasonably be added will be added in time.

-##### Where can I make suggestions for the bot?
-Suggestions can be made via the GitHub page for this bot and can be accessed through this link: https://github.com/oldschoolgg/oldschoolbot/issues/new?labels=feature+request&template=feature.md .
-Fill in the title of your suggestion and edit the description to explain your suggestion.
-Please search the issues before making a suggestion to ensure that it has not been suggested before.

 ##### Can you stack clues on Old School Bot?
 No, you can't.
 It works like ingame.